MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsVoiceApplicationsPolicy.md

 ```

 ### -PassThru
-Enables you to pass a user object through the pipeline that represents the user account being assigned the teams voice applications policy.
+Enables you to pass a user object through the pipeline that represents the user account being assigned the Teams voice applications policy.
 By default, the Grant-CsTeamsVoiceApplicationsPolicy cmdlet does not pass objects through the pipeline.

 ```yaml
 Type: SwitchParameter